aaditi2/aaditi2/README.md

 **Seeking Full-time SDE Jobs starting Summer of 2025**

 __ABOUT ME:__
 A budding and passionate software developer proficient in JS, SQL & C++.
-Backed by hands-on project experience.
+Backed by hands-on project experience and work experience at Boeing as a SDE.
 Prepared to leverage my skills within companies.